What does the fitness for work assessment checklist get used for?

 What’s on a fitness for work assessment checklist?

 When filling out a medical fitness assessment form, a medical professional might perform some or all of the following tests:

-Depending on the type of job and the potential exposure to hazardous materials, a fitness assessment form may also include the following, depending on the OSHA regulations governing certain occupations.
+Depending on the type of job and the potential exposure to hazardous materials, a fitness for work assessment checklist may also include the following, depending on the OSHA regulations governing certain occupations.

 Work-related musculoskeletal disorders (MSDs) cause a lot of lost productivity in the workplace, accounting for about 33% of worker illness and injury cases.
 Regular physical fitness assessments of employees can help prevent MSDs and increase worker comfort.
 A physical fitness assessment form might include the following tests:

 - Physical measurements such as the patient’s height and weight, as well as waist and hip measurements